realkemon/home/pages/tut_part1.md

 The conclusion that we can draw from those images is that on grid 256 and regular squared paper there are rough dimensions that we can keep in mind.
 For example, a main road in a village setting is [3-4?] squares, a smaller footpath as a side route is about [2?] squares and a village courtyard about [5-6x5-6?] squares.
 We can use these estimates to create a layout that is going to feel natural to the player from the start to prevent the need for too many adjustments to scaling.

-[INSERT COMMAND MAP ON GRID IMAGES OF VARIOUS MAPS TO GIVE A SENSE OF DIMENSION OF GRID 256] [GOLDRUSH, BREMEN, SUPPLY, CAEN, RADAR, SPECIAL DELIVERY, BRAUNDORF, ERDENBERG, OASIS]
+[INSERT COMMAND MAP ON GRID IMAGES OF VARIOUS MAPS TO GIVE A SENSE OF DIMENSION OF GRID 256] [GOLDRUSH, SUPPLY, RADAR, FROSTBITE, OASIS, ERDENBERG]

 ### Distances
 Only feeling natural and realistic in scale, however, will not convince the players to play our map.
 Especially, in competitive multiplayer games, gameplay is the most important aspect.